Sunday, August 28, 2016

 Zip – 1.75 out of 3 mugs

 I assume the zip is primarily sodium.
 Only Henry Leonhard’s Draught Style had equal sodium.
-It is a shame as there is a tantalizing appeal to the beverage and I again attribute it to the high sodium content.
+It is a shame as the beverage has a tantalizing appeal, and I again attribute it to its high sodium content.

 Post Consumption Impression – 2.0 out of 3 mugs